The Best Beauty and Fashion Deals This Week

-The Best Beauty and Fashion Deals This Week: Nordstrom, Madewell and More
+The Best Beauty and Fashion Deals This Week: Adidas, Steve Madden and More

-Our favorite retailers and brands are continuing to roll out deals online, giving us so many opportunities to save on fashion and beauty.
+Deals are still rolling out from our favorite retailers and brands, giving us a plethora of ways to save on fashion and beauty products.

-It's like Cyber Week all over again with online discounts across the entire site or deals on select styles from favorites such as Nordstrom, Madewell, Nike, Reebok and Revolve.
+It's like Cyber Week all over again with online discounts across the entire site or deals on select items from go-to shopping destinations such as Adidas, Steve Madden, Bloomingdale's, Charlotte Tilbury and more.
 Now's the time to add new sweatsuit sets to help staying at home feel cozier and stock up on shampoo if you're running low while they're discounted.

 The sale events are also a great opportunity to support small and mid-size businesses during this uncertain time.
 In addition, some brands are giving back by donating a percentage of proceeds or product to organizations and healthcare workers fighting COVID-19.